agarwalashish/uplight-assessment/README.md

 /v1/generate-token
 ```

-The endpoint will accept a POST request with a JSON payload, generate a HMAC token and add it as a signature property to request's payload.
+Authentication for all endpoints is enforced using a `client` and `secret` values in the middleware layer.
+The `generate-token` endpoint will generate a HMAC token based on the body of the POST request and add it as a signature property to request's payload.

 ### Example 1: